Jucy is definitely an Editor's Choice brand. They have been so successful i...

 The Cabana is the smallest campervan option, suitable for just two people.
-Originally these campers were very similar to their direct competitors, Spaceship Rentals, however, it could be argued they have since left them in dirt.
-They have replaced a forward facing row of seats with a rearward facing bench seat.
-This will make for a much comfier bed when folded out and better for eating with the interior table.
+The fitted bench seat makes for a much comfier bed when folded out and better for eating with the interior table.
 Whilst the kitchenette is at the rear and you must cook with the back door up, the quality of the equipment in there is quite impressive.
-Even though this is the basic model it still has a fridge, however, the size is a stingy 18L and Waeco brand is far from the best on the market.
+Even though this is the basic model, it still has a fridge― a stingy 18L.
 But a fridge is a fridge and the fact that it's in there is a great plus for Jucy campers.
-Also, with the Jucy, there is no awning supplied for the back door, so you are fully exposed to the elements when cooking but I love the LCD TV and the DVD player in such a small model.
-Great to cozy up in front of at night.
+Also, with the Cabana, there is no awning supplied for at the back door, so you are fully exposed to the elements when cooking.
+But this is actually great to cozy up in front of at night.

 The upgrade to 4 berth is the Condo campervan.
 This model seats 5 but can only sleep 4 - 2 peeps up , 2 peeps down and all are inside the campervan.
 They have done a great job in converting this campervan that allows you to stand fully upright inside.
 Cooking facilities are entirely inside the vehicle and the whole campervan is kitted out in style.
-There are a 15″ LCD TV and a DVD player, a sink with grey water capture, dual battery, blinds on all windows and plenty more.
-This is an impressive conversion.
-Also handy are the pouches that are lining the upper walls, these are great places to store things you need daily like toiletries, flashlights, and other small things.
-And don't forget the 2 most important things are included in the price - the can opener and the bottle opener.
+There's a sink with grey water capture, dual battery, blinds on all windows and plenty more.
+This is an impressive conversion with handy pouches that are lined on the upper walls.
+These are great places to store things you need daily like toiletries, flashlights, and other small things.